Guestlogix/glx-pi/README.md

 ## guest-app-dashboard

-A lightweight server and react app to surface real time data to the guest app team...
+A lightweight server and react app to surface real time data to the guest app team.

 ## Getting Started